 Japanese Tea Houses by Tomohiro Hata description

-The structure of the Tea Houses constructions are completely free although they all attempt to get down to the basics of construction and materials.
+The structure of the Tea Houses constructions is entirely free, although they all attempt to get down to the basics of construction and materials.
 They all explore the most ancient techniques to find elegance and grace in Architecture.
 For instance, the Too High Tea House is made with only three massive logs, the minimum number of structural elements to create a stable construction.
-The logs are not only the foundation but also the staircase, the space partitions, and the holder of the roof in this house.
+The logs are the foundation and the staircase, the space partitions, and the holder of the roof in this house.

-In addition, Fujimori uses traditional methods to shape the wood such as Yakisugi technic2 and places great value on the use of local handicrafts for his projects.
-Whereas traditional cedar wood is used for his yakisugi work in Japan, for his Stork House in Austria, he used locally-sourced oak trees as his primary material.
+Besides, Fujimori uses traditional methods to shape wood, such as Yakisugi technic2, and places a high value on the use of local handicrafts for his projects.
+Whereas traditional cedar wood is used for his yakisugi work in Japan, for his Stork House in Austria, he used locally sourced oak trees as his primary material.
 It’s a stimulating look at the possibilities and importance of natural materials.

-We have selected two interesting paragraphs of the Article published by Luise Rellensmannin in Uncube Magazine that explains the nature of Terunobu Fujimori work and the Yakisugi technic.
+We have selected two interesting paragraphs of the Article published by Luise Rellensmannin in Uncube Magazine that explains the nature of Terunobu Fujimori’s work and the Yakisugi technic.

-1. “The image of Japanese architecture abroad is one shaped by high-tech architecture, minimalism and Metabolist urban structures created for the masses by internationally-known Japanese architects such as Toyo Ito, Tadao Ando and Sou Fujimoto.
-However, there are also a number of architects whose standing at a national level is just as high as the Pritzker Prize-winners, but because of their unique, traditional Japanese style, their work is seldom known abroad.”
+1. “The image of Japanese architecture abroad is one shaped by the high-tech architecture, minimalism, and Metabolist urban structures created for the masses by internationally-known Japanese architects such as Toyo Ito, Tadao Ando, and Sou Fujimoto.
+However, there are also several architects standing at a national level is just as high as the Pritzker Prize-winners.
+Still, because of their unique, traditional Japanese style, their work is seldom known abroad.”

 2. “Yakisugi is a way of charring (yaki) wooden boards to preserve them against the natural elements in Japan’s humid climate.
-Traditionally, Japanese cedar (sugi) is used in the process, which results in a carbonized finish that is resistant to insects, rot and, ironically, fire.
-A master of the technique, Fujimori binds together three boards into a kind of chimney and starts a fire inside of it.
+Traditionally, Japanese cedar (sugi) is used in the process, which results in a carbonized finish that is resistant to insects, rot, and, ironically, fire.
+A master of the technique, Fujimori, binds together three boards into a kind of chimney and starts a fire inside of it.
 Once the fire has spread along the entire length of the wood – about 10 minutes – it is quickly extinguished.
-Boards some two centimetres thick are charred, amazingly evenly down to about one centimetre.
-Fujimori has prepared boards up to eight metres in length using this method.”
+Boards some two centimeters thick are charred, amazingly evenly down to about one centimeter.
+Fujimori has prepared boards up to eight meters in length using this method.”

-Yakisugi method by Fujimori in Pictures explain in DWELL © Adam Friedberg
+Yakisugi method by Fujimori in Pictures explained in DWELL © Adam Friedberg.

 - To begin the charring process, the newspaper that has been packed between the boards is set on fire.